What is the Kanwar Yatra? Why Shravan/Sawan is a Holy Month for Hindus?

-The Kanvar Yatra takes place during the Hindu month of ‘Shravan’ that is usually in the month of July to August.
+The Kanwar Yatra takes place during the Hindu month of ‘Shravan’ that is usually in the month of July to August.
 However the Kanwar Yatra from Sultanganj to Devghar in Bihar and Jharkhand, respectively, is undertaken all year round.
 The devotees undertake this journey, almost 100 Km, with utmost devotion, that too, barefooted.
-This year, Kanwar Yatra begins on July 21, 2017 and ends on August 15, 2019.
+This year, Shravan month begins on July 17, 2019 and ends on August 15, 2019.
 The Shravan Shivaratri falls on July 30, 2019.

 History behind Kanwar Yatra